Our Environment Online Test 6th Science Lesson 16 Questions in English

 -

-Question 9 of 509.
-Question9.
-Food chain gives the relationships between, Correct
+9. Food chain gives the relationships between,

 A Food chain gives the detail view between the producers and consumers.
 It describes how organisms get energy by eating other organisms.